Sectors: Chemicals, Financial Services, Mining, Oil and Gas, Pharmaceuticals, Utilities

 Saker is chief executive of Hermes, chair of its executive committee and an executive board director.
 Saker was appointed CEO in May 2012, having been acting CEO since November 2011.
 Saker joined the firm in June 2009 as head of investment and executive board director.
 He is responsible for leading the firm’s growth strategy and ensuring that Hermes continues to deliver excellent long-term investment performance, responsibly.
 Under his leadership, Hermes has achieved outstanding year-on-year growth in sales, revenues and profitability, while contributing widely to the debate about how to improve the contribution of financial services to society.
 Critically, long-term investment performance has remained at outstanding levels during his tenure.

 Harriet is Head of Business Development, a member of the Executive Committee (ExCo) and an Executive Board Director.
 She joined the firm in 2011 with responsibility for Sales, Client Service, Marketing, Communications and Product Strategy.
-Under her leadership, Hermes has built a fast-growing and profitable third-party business in which assets under management for external clients have tripled, and revenues grown from 15% to 52% of the total.
+Under her leadership, Hermes has built a fast-growing and profitable third-party business in which assets under management for external clients have tripled, and revenues grown from 15% to almost 70% of the total, and has established its reputation as one of the leading integrated ESG investment brands globally.
 As a member of ExCo, her responsibilities include development of corporate strategy and delivery of profitability.
 Appointed to the Board of Hermes in 2013, Harriet became the company’s first female executive director.

 Masaru Arai is a senior engagement consultant at Hermes EOS and focuses on engagements and business development in Japan.
 He has 12 years of experience in responsible investment, 19 years in investment trust management and 20 years in the brokerage and underwriting business.
 Masaru is chair of the Japan Sustainable Investment Forum.
 He has been a member of the FTSE4Good advisory committee since 2005 and a member of CDP’s Japan Advisory Group since 2009.
 He also is a member of the Sustainable Financial System Advisory Group of the PRI and in 2015 acted as a PRI board member.
 He is a regular member of the committees on ESG issues set up by the Ministry of the Environment, as well as by the Ministry of Economy, Trade and Industry in Japan.
 Masaru worked at Daiwa Asset Management for 19 years, of which he spent seven years as its chief investment officer.
 Prior to that, he spent 20 years at Daiwa Securities, specialising in global investment and finance business.
 He has working experience in France, Egypt, Saudi Arabia, Australia and Hong Kong.
 Masaru holds a BA in Business and Commerce from Keio University, Japan, and studied at the Center for Arabic Studies at the American University in Cairo.